ASDFDev/asdfdev.github.io/index.md

 - Justin Xin(Minatosan)

 ## Acknowledgement
 Special thanks to Mr. Teo Shin Jen for guiding us throughout this project.
-This project was not possible without Brian Armstrong's [Quiet library](https://github.com/quiet/).
+This project will not be possible without Brian Armstrong's [Quiet library](https://github.com/quiet/).